-7. Opening hours
+11. Opening hours

-- 7.1 The Provider must provide Professional Advisory Services for a minimum of five days a week unless such period is affected by a public holiday. - 7.2 The Provider must use its best endeavours to ensure a level of access to Professional Advisory Services that meets the reasonable needs of Service Users. - 7.3 The DHB may require the Provider to provide Professional Advisory Services outside of the ordinary business hours of 8.00am to 6.00pm on Monday to Friday (excluding public holidays in the DHB's Geographical Area), or for more than five days a week if necessary to ensure a level of access that meets the reasonable needs of Service Users. - 7.4 If the DHB requires the Provider to provide Professional Advisory Services outside of the ordinary business hours specified in clause 7.3, or for more than five days a week, the DHB may agree specific terms and conditions with the Provider relating to the provision of such Services. - 7.5 The Provider will not be in breach of its obligations under this Agreement if its Premises are closed for short periods of a few hours in special circumstances on isolated occasions. - 7.6 When the Provider's Premises are closed, the Provider must ensure that a notice is prominently displayed on the outer door or window of its Premises that specifies: - (a) the period when its Premises are closed; and - (b) how Eligible People can obtain essential Pharmaceuticals during the period when its Premises are closed.
+- 11.1 The Provider must provide Dispensing and Professional Advisory Services for a minimum of five days a week unless such period is affected by a public holiday. - 11.2 The Provider must use its best endeavours to ensure a level of access to Dispensing and Professional Advisory Services that meets the reasonable needs of Service Users. - 11.3 The DHB may require the Provider to provide Dispensing and Professional Advisory Services outside of the ordinary business hours of 8:00am to 6:00pm on Monday to Friday (excluding public holidays in the DHB's Geographical Area), or for more than five days a week if necessary to ensure a level of access that meets the reasonable needs of Service Users. - 11.4 If the DHB requires the Provider to provide Dispensing and Professional Advisory Services outside of the ordinary business hours specified in clause 11.3, or for more than five days a week, the DHB will agree to specific terms and conditions with the Provider relating to the provision of such Services. - 11.5 The Provider will not be in breach of its obligations under this Agreement if its Premises are closed for short periods of a few hours in special circumstances on isolated occasions. - 11.6 When a Provider's Premises are closed, the Provider must ensure that a notice is prominently displayed on the outer door or window of its Premises that specifies: - (a) the period when its Premises are closed; and - (b) how Eligible People can obtain essential Pharmaceuticals during the period when its Premises are closed.

-7.7 The Provider will notify the DHB if the closure of its Premises will unreasonably inconvenience Service Users in the Provider's area.
+11.7 The Provider must notify the DHB if the closure of its Premises will unreasonably inconvenience Service Users in the Provider's area.